Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Statistical Thermodynamics of Low-Density TI Bipolarons without Magnetic Field

-It is seen from Fig.~\ref{fig2} that the critical temperature grows with increasing phonon frequency $\omega _0$.
-The relations of critical temperatures $T_{ci}/\omega _{0i}$ corresponding to the chosen parameter values are given in Table~\ref{table1}.
-Table~\ref{table1} suggests that the critical temperature of a TI-bipolaron gas is always higher than that of ideal Bose-gas (IBG).
-It is also evident from Fig.~\ref{fig2} that an increase in the concentration of TI-bipolarons $n$ will lead to an increase in the critical temperature, while a gain in the electron mass $m^*$ – to its decrease.
-For $\tilde{\omega}=0$ the results go over into the limit of IBG.
+It is seen from Figure~\ref{fig2} that the critical temperature grows with increasing phonon frequency $\omega _0$.
+It is also evident from Figure~\ref{fig2} that an increase in the concentration of TI-bipolarons $n$ will lead to an increase in the critical temperature, while a gain in the electron mass $m^*$ to its decrease.
+For $\tilde{\omega}=0$ the results go over into the limit of ideal Bose-gas (IBG).
 In particular, \eqref{30} for $\tilde{\omega}=0$, yields the expression for the critical temperature of IBG:

 It should be stressed, however, that \eqref{31} involves $M_e=2m^*$, rather than the bipolaron mass.
 This resolves the problem of the low temperature of condensation which arises both in the small radius polaron theory and in the large radius polaron theory in which expression \eqref{31} involves the bipolaron mass~\cite{46,47,48,49,50,51,52,52a}.
 Another important result is that the critical temperature $T_c$ for the parameter values considerably exceeds the gap energy $\omega _0$.
 Such values as energy, free energy, heat capacity and the transition heat of TI-bipolaron gas were calculated for the case $H=0$ in \cite{Lakhno-ACMP,lakhno-physC}.